pprosser-redhat/super-heroes/scaffolder-templates/super-heroes/README.md

 project : Backstage
 config map : backstage-developer-hub-app-config

 Around line 93 there are a number of catalog locations.
-Find a URL line with the target containing this path : rhdh/redhat-developer-templates.
-After validating that this file is present in the catalog find that file in the GitLab repo.
+Find a URL line with the target containing this path : summit-lab/backstage-workshops.
+Find that file in the GitLab repo.
 This file will list a number of target template files in the format shown below :

 ````
 apiVersion: backstage.io/v1alpha1